 - A sale or transfer of the shares in the insurer to a third party or a bridge institution; - A sale or transfer of insurance portfolios or other business of the firm (wholly or in part) to one or more third parties or a bridge institution; or - A creditor-financed recapitalisation of the entity that continues the critical business operations and functions.
-A creditor-financed recapitalisation may be achieved through bail-in; that is, a restructuring of insurance liabilities or write down of other liabilities and their conversion into equity (or other instruments of ownership) of the firm under resolution, or of any successor in resolution or the parent company within the same jurisdiction.
+A creditor-financed recapitalisation may be achieved through a restructuring of insurance liabilities or write-down of other liabilities and their conversion into equity (or other instruments of ownership) of the firm under resolution, or of any successor in resolution or the parent company within the same jurisdiction.
 As provided by KA 3.5, this should be done in a manner that respects the creditor hierarchy.

-b.
-Wind down tools aimed at ensuring the orderly run-off of the whole or part of the existing business lines and insurance products
+2.2.2 Tools aimed at ensuring the orderly run-off of the whole or part of the existing business lines and insurance products